Jendersen/KG_accountability/docs/README.md

 # Adaptation of the LiQuID questions to the context of Knowledge Graphs (KGs)

+To see the required properties for each question, see [rules/](../rules/) folder for an exhaustive view, or [this file](questions_and_properties.md) for a more synthetic summary.

 ## Data Collection

 | Tag | Questions from LiQuID | Questions adapted to KG |